Bonita Jacobs

-Bonita Jacobs is president of the University of North Georgia (UNG).
-UNG was formed in January 2013 through consolidation of Gainesville State College and North Georgia College & State University.
+Bonita Jacobs is a former president of the University of North Georgia (UNG).
 She took office as the 17th president of North Georgia College & State University in July 2011.
-She was the university's first female president and is only the second to lead one of the country's six Senior Military Colleges.
+She was the university's first female president and only the second woman to lead one of the country's six Senior Military Colleges.
+Jacobs retired from UNG in June 2023.

 Career

 Jacobs received bachelor's degrees in Spanish and history and a master's degree in counseling from Stephen F. Austin State University.
 She earned her doctorate in educational administration from Texas A&M University.

 Prior to coming to the University of North Georgia, Jacobs served as executive director of the National Institute for the Study of Transfer Students (2009-2011), vice president for student development (1998-2009), and as professor in counseling and higher education at the University of North Texas.
 She currently serves on the College Board's Community College Advisory Panel.

-Earlier, she served as interim vice chancellor for student development and dean of students at Western Carolina University and in positions at Stephen F. Austin State University.
+Earlier, she served as assistant vice chancellor, and later interim vice chancellor for student development and dean of students at Western Carolina University and in positions at Stephen F. Austin State University.

-As of 2022, Jacobs has announced her plans to retire as president of the University of North Georgia.
+She started serving July 1, 2011, and retired July 1, 2023, making 12 years of service to the University.
+In 2022, Jacobs announced her plans to retire as president of the University of North Georgia.

+Accomplishments

+While president, she directed the consolidation of North Georgia College and State University and Gainesville State College, when the two combined in 2013 to form the University of North Georgia.
+She increased alumni giving and scholarship funding by 500%.
+She founded the National Institute for the Study of Transfer students.
+She is the author of: